 Collateralization Scheme: We should assume there is 3 main collateralization Schemes: -Cash: in EUR, USD, CHF, JPY and GBP.
 We assume that we are under a CSA Agreement.
 So, each curve should be OIS discounting one (Eonia for EUR, Fed fund for USD.)

 -No collateral: The discounting curve should be the one in relationship with the Equity Leg Schedule (Euribor 3M in case of a quarterly schedule, Euribor 6 Month in case of a semesterly schedule) with a Credit-Risk Spread and a Cross-Currency Basis swap if applicable. -Securities Collateral: the discounting curve should be the repo curve of the security used as collateral (for example SX5E Repo curve for a basket of EUR stock), it should include cross-currency basis swap if applicable.
-We expected an error message if the curve is not correctly set-up.
+We expect an error message if the curve is not correctly set-up.

 Additional Features: